SELINA-team/SELINA.R/README.md

 In this step, two output files will be generated in the path_out folder.
-1\. `pre-trained_params.pt` : a file containing all parameters of the trained model
+1\. `pre-trained_params.pt` : a file containing all parameters of the trained model.
-2\. `pre-trained_meta.rds` : a file containing the cell types and genes of the reference data
+2\. `pre-trained_meta.rds` : a file containing the cell types and genes of the reference data.

 ### Predict

 Annotate query data with `query_predict`.
-You will get a list, which includes prediction results and corresponding probability for query data
+You will get a list, which includes prediction results and corresponding probability for query data.

 Files used in here are included in folder `demo`.
 You can check parameter details with command `?query_predict`.